 DataDog’s Engineering Blog — DataDog seem to put a lot of effort into their work, nice graphics and good research, their stuff is worth a follow.

 The Burning Monk (Yan Cui) — Yan’s Blog on Serverless and Serverless framework.
 Yan’s blogs often get in-depth on different Serverless topics.
+Also be sure to check out this post for an index of everything Yan’s ever written on Serverless.

 Netflix Tech Blog — Netflix was one of the original Cloud Native companies.